-Back to the Beginning of Cornyval Festival and Rodeo
+Back to the Beginning of Cornyval and PRCA Rodeo

-It all began 55 years ago, in a town that is now called Helotes, Texas.
-This small community had their very first post office built and what a better thing to do than throw a celebration.
-That celebration was just the beginning of the Cornyval Festival.
+It all began 56 years ago, in a town that is now called Helotes, Texas.
+This small community had its very first post office built and what a better thing to do than throw a celebration.
+That celebration was just the beginning of the Cornyval.

-Having good dirt in an arena is important, Cornyval Rodeo has won best dirt of the year award.
-Cornyval has also made it to the top 3 of small rodeo of the year a couple times.
-Now, the Cornyval rodeo is more of a medium sized rodeo so we’ll see what’s in store.
+Having good dirt in an arena is important, PRCA Rodeo has won best dirt of the year award.
+Cornyval has also made it to the top 3 of small rodeo of the year a couple of times.
+Now, the Cornyval rodeo is more of a medium-sized rodeo so we’ll see what’s in store.

-The Cornyval site is spacious and lush consisting of 48-acres filled with beautiful trees everywhere that makes up for good shade in the hotter months.
-A dance arena, rodeo area with box seats, permanent restrooms, an office and covered pavilion have been added to the property.
-As well as permanent booths have been built for venders/local non-profits and ticket sales.
+The Cornyval site is spacious and lush consisting of 48-acres filled with beautiful trees everywhere that make up for good shade in the hotter months.
+A dance arena, rodeo area with box seats, permanent restrooms, an office, and a covered pavilion has been added to the property.
+As well as permanent booths have been built for vendors/local non-profits and ticket sales.
 There is still so much in store for the Cornyval grounds.
 Things are growing and improving year after year.